Side Hustles To Help Pay Your Rising Mortgage Payments

 5. Completing Gigs and Tasks

 Do you have spare time and want to be useful to people?
 Why not offer your services for small (or big) tasks and get paid in return?
-Does a neighbor need to paint their whole house?
+Does a neighbour need to paint their whole house?
 Does your cousin need a personal assistant for their business?
-You may also want to look into local businesses that need help with specific tasks such as cleaning, data entry, or marketing.
-You could also look into longer-term projects or gigs such as tutoring, or helping with research or content writing.
+You may also want to consider local businesses that require assistance with specific tasks, such as cleaning, data entry, or marketing.
+You could also consider longer-term projects or gigs, such as tutoring, research assistance, or content writing.

 6. Delivering Food with Uber Eats or DoorDash

-Delivering food with delivery platforms can be an easy way to earn extra money every week.
-Your earning potential will depend on your location and the competition you have in your city or neighborhood.
-All you need is a driving license and consent to a background check to get started.
+Delivering food through delivery platforms can be a straightforward way to earn extra money every week.
+Your earning potential will depend on your location and the level of competition in your city or neighbourhood.
+All you need is a driver’s license and consent to a background check to get started.
 You can work as little or as much as needed by accepting new deliveries.

 7. Driving for a Rideshare App

-Similar to the delivery food services mentioned above, you could decide to drive for a rideshare app such as Uber or Lyft, as long as your car fits the requirements of the app.
+Similar to the delivery food services mentioned above, you could decide to drive for a rideshare app, such as Uber or Lyft, as long as your car meets the app’s requirements.
 You could even combine the two and alternate between delivering food and picking up passengers.
 Becoming a driver for these apps is certainly a great way to supplement your income if you’re wondering how to get money to pay off your mortgage.

 8. Create Handmade Crafts to Sell Online

 One great way to make some extra money is by creating handmade goods and selling them online.
-If you’re creative and good with craft, you can create unique pieces such as jewelry, art, clothing, accessories, home decor, and much more.
-You’ll then create an account on a platform such as Etsy and sell your art to people all over the country.
+If you’re creative and good with crafts, you can create unique pieces such as jewelry, art, clothing, accessories, home decor, and much more.
+You’ll then create an account on a platform like Etsy and sell your art to people nationwide.

 9. Walking Dogs or Pet Sitting

-If you love animals, you could offer your pet sitting/dog walking services in your neighborhood.
-There are also platforms to find dog walking jobs or pet sitting opportunities in your area and you can easily fit them in your spare time without getting a second job to pay off your mortgage.
+If you love animals, you could offer your pet-sitting/dog-walking services in your neighbourhood.
+There are also platforms to find dog walking jobs or pet sitting opportunities in your area, and you can easily fit them in your spare time without getting a second job to pay off your mortgage.

 Find a better rate, and we’ll match it, beat it, or give you $500*.